 Thomas Folk, "The Pennsylvania Impressionists"

 Our Fine Art prints are created

-using high-quality paper and printing to produce a detailed and vivid
+using high-quality canvas and printing to produce a detailed and vivid

 United States Domestic Shipping and Handling of $ 10.00 will be added at Checkout.

 Please allow up to two weeks for delivery